alist-org/docs/docs/config/configuration.md

   },
 ```

-:::: details Expand to view `ssl_mode` parameter options
+:::: details Expand to view details of `ssl_mode`

-If you don't know how to fill in, fill in the default blank, no need to modify, if you can't use it if you don't fill it in, do your own research, and you can't provide much effective help
+Leave blank if you do not understand what this is; no effective help can be given easily.

 ---

 In MySQL, the `ssl_mode` parameter is used to specify the authentication mode of the SSL connection.
 Here are a few common options:

 - `DISABLED`: Disable SSL connections.
-- `PREFERRED`: If the server has SSL enabled, use an SSL connection; otherwise use a normal connection.
+- `PREFERRED`: Use an SSL connection if server has SSL enabled; otherwise use a normal connection.
-- `REQUIRED`: Must use SSL connection, if the server does not support SSL connection, the connection will fail.
+- `REQUIRED`: Must use SSL connection, fail if the server does not support SSL connection
 - `VERIFY_CA`: Must use SSL connection and verify the authenticity of the server certificate.
 - `VERIFY_IDENTITY`: must use an SSL connection and verify the authenticity of the server certificate and that the name matches the connecting hostname.